Bored at Home? 10 Seriously Easy Activities to Stay HealthyArticle posted in: Lifestyle

 Activity 8: Start a Healthy Recipe Exchange

 Help your friends pass the time while you fill your recipe box.
-Start an email chain or group chat with your best friends to swap and share healthy recipes that you’ve been trying while in quarantine.
+Start an email chain or group chat with your best friends to swap and share healthy recipes that you’ve been trying.
 You can even create your own homemade recipe book to keep handy in your kitchen!
 If you’re looking for inspiration, look no further than The Leaf Weight Loss Blog!
 There are easy, no-guilt snacks like kale chips, simple one-pan dinners like this slammin’ salmon and craving-crushing desserts like these mini pumpkin cheesecake bites.

 Activity 9: Make a Dance Party Playlist